ctosman/file_server/README.md

 # file_server
-Only for test:  file server
+it's a very simple file server you can use curl to upload file to file_server